SHOWING 1 - 1 OF 1 RESULTS

-(1) Active Duty Soldiers will enroll in the EFMP
+(1) Active Army Service members will enroll in the EFMP.

-(4) ARNG and USAR Soldiers not serving in an AGR status may voluntarily enroll in the Army EFMP before entering an eligible active duty status to gain access to the EFMP immediately upon entering a status that is eligible to receive EFMP services (for example, community support services such as EFM information, referral, and placement; advocacy; Family-find activities; and respite care).
-The Soldier’s eligible Family members must meet the special needs medical eligibility criteria in AR 608–75, appendix B, when the Soldier is in an eligible duty status.
+(4) ARNG and USAR Service members not serving in the AGR status may voluntarily enroll in the Army EFMP before entering an eligible duty status to gain access to the EFMP immediately upon entering a status that is eligible to receive EFMP services (for example, community support services such as EFM information, referral, and placement; advocacy; family-find activities; and respite care) The Service member's eligible Family members must meet the special needs medical eligibility criteria in AR 608-75, appendix B, when the Service member is in an eligible duty status.

 Screening -- All family members processing to Puerto Rico must undergo a medical screening.
 Medical staff at your local medical center should complete DA Forms 5888 - Family Member Deployment Screening Questionnaire and DA Form 7246 - EFM Screening Questionnaire.
 Identified family members will initiate enrollment at this time.

 TRICARE -- To make sure your Family is covered under the TRICARE in Puerto Rico you must transfer your enrollment upon arrival to Fort Buchanan with the TRICARE office located at the Welcome Center Building 152 Patriot Boulevard.
 Educational and Developmental Intervention Services (EDIS)- 787-707-2167, provides services for children 0 to 3 years old.
 Our local DDESS school, Antilles Consolidated School System provides a full range of special education services for school age children.